Photography mdavid.com.au

 getting the background out of focus

-In this next drawing (above), the background is, well, in the background.
+In this next drawing the background is, well, in the background.
 Because it’s difficult enough to get a whole bug in focus, then something a few feet away or further is going to be reduced to nothing more than a massive smudge.
 So look for opportunities to put some distance between the subject and its background.
 That can often come from simply photographing it from a different angle.

 Black background